ricky-santos/apollo-electronics-trend-analysis/README.md

 ## Refund Analysis
 - **Refund window was exeedingly long.** The average refund occured **738 days** after shipping.
-- **Apollo lost $3 Million in refunds** which accounts for 8% of total sales revenue.*
+- **Apollo lost $3 Million in refunds** which accounts for **8%** of total sales revenue.*

-*We only have refunds for purchases occuring up until July 2021 as no purchases made after that have refunds time-stamped befor the end of 2022.
+*Available data only has refunds for purchases occuring up until July 2021 as no purchases made after that have refunds time-stamped befor the end of 2022.
 Refund losses account for 12% of sales up to July 2021.

  ## Recommendations:
 - Focusing on efficiency and prioritizing markeion